Chemical Substance Management and Pollution Prevention

 Amounts of PRTR Substances Released or Transferred

-- * UACJ (Nagoya, Fukui, Fukaya, Nikko), UACJ Aluminum Center Corporation, Utsunomiya Color Aluminum, UACJ Extrusion Nagoya Corporation (Nagoya, Anjo), UACJ Extrusion Oyama Corporation, UACJ Extrusion Gunma Corporation, UACJ Extrusion Shiga Corporation, UACJ Foundry & Forging Corporation, UACJ Foil Corporation (Shiga, Nogi, Isesaki)
+- Note 1 Measurement scope: UACJ (Nagoya, Fukui, Fukaya, Nikko), UACJ Aluminum Center Corporation, Utsunomiya Color Aluminum, UACJ Extrusion Nagoya Corporation (Nagoya, Anjo), UACJ Extrusion Oyama Corporation, UACJ Extrusion Gunma Corporation, UACJ Extrusion Shiga Corporation, UACJ Foil Corporation (Isesaki, Shiga, Nogi), UACJ Foundry & Forging Corporation.

 No. | Substance | Amount Used (kg) | Amount Released (kg) | Amount Transferred (kg) |